skovhus/jest-codemods/README.md

 Thanks to [avajs/ava-codemods](https://github.com/avajs/ava-codemods) for inspiration and CLI setup.

-The Mocha and Chai support began its life at [paularmstrong/mocha-to-jest-codemod](https://github.com/paularmstrong/mocha-to-jest-codemod)
+The Mocha and Chai assert support began its life at [paularmstrong/mocha-to-jest-codemod](https://github.com/paularmstrong/mocha-to-jest-codemod).

+Chai Should/Expect came from [AlexJuarez/chai-to-jasmine](https://github.com/AlexJuarez/chai-to-jasmine).

 ## Contributing